Concatenate Strings in Python: +, +=, join(), and more

 # aaa_100_bbb_0.25

-You can concatenate a list of strings into a single string with the string method, join().
+You can concatenate a list of strings into a single string using the string method join().

 Call the join() method on the string you wish to insert between the elements (e.g., 'STRING_TO_INSERT') and pass a list of strings (e.g., [LIST_OF_STRINGS]).